PerlFFI/FFI-TinyCC/README.md

 and thus may be useful for some Just In Time (JIT) or Foreign Function Interface (FFI) situations.

+For a simpler, but less powerful interface see [FFI::TinyCC::Inline](https://metacpan.org/pod/FFI::TinyCC::Inline).

 # CONSTRUCTOR

 ## new